xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 [09/2025] Our paper "[Brain tumor segmentation using multimodal MRI](https://ore.exeter.ac.uk/articles/conference_contribution/Brain_tumor_segmentation_using_multimodal_MRI/30790127?file=60108110)" has been accepted by the DIFA 2025 workshop (BMVC2025).
 This paper is resulted from my MSc student Qinqing Li's final project.

-[08/2025] A candidate has been awarded an **QUEX joint PhD studentship** and will be joining FIL shortly.
-This student will be co-supervised by Dr. Shelley Keating from the University of Queensland.

-[06/2025] A candidate has been awarded an **Exeter-CSC PhD scholarship** and will be joining FIL in September.

-[05/2025] FIL attended the ESE Research Showcase to present our robot dog (Code-E) and our research.
+[05/2025] FIL members attended the ESE Research Showcase to present our robot dog (Code-E) and our research.
 It was a great pleasure to introduce my work to the **President and Vice-Chancellor of the University of Exeter, Prof. Lisa Roberts**, and other members of the University Council.
 [Exeter News 1 (internal only)](https://universityofexeteruk.sharepoint.com/sites/FacultyofEnvironmentScienceandEconomyESEnew/SitePages/Faculty-Hosts-University-Council-and-Celebrates-Research-Excellence(2).aspx).
 [Exeter News 2 (internal only)](https://uoeinternalcomms.newsweaver.com/7gj2uiim03/94nqv79qsln4d208rfh9qq?email=true&lang=en&a=2&p=5014214&t=2297131).

 [05/2025] Dr. Xingchen Zhang was awarded an **<span style="color: red;">Exeter-Fudan Fellowship</span>** to strengthen the collaboration between FIL and Zhongshan Hospital, Fudan University.
 Only three academics at the University of Exeter recieved this fellowship this year.